Film food vs. mass hypnosis: the nutritional value of film.

 To follow Lola On Film, please enter your email address below, and press subscribe.

-Author: Milana Vujkov, writer, artist, psychologist and film historian.
+Author: Milana Vujkov, writer, artist, psychologist.
+Film historian.
 Independent scholar, researching psychology of film and spectatorship, psychology of art and creativity, the female gaze in cinema, alchemical storytelling and art.
 Two decades of experience in the arts, media and entertainment industry – reporting, curating, event management, film marketing.
 BA in Psychology, MA in History of Film and Visual Media.
 Tomatometer-Approved Critic.
 Currently shooting a documentary on female ancestry.